Parameter Configuration

 CSV/Table Format

-format is generated by SINDBAD during optimization output.
+The CSV/Table format is generated by SINDBAD during optimization output.
 Use this format as a template for any parameter modifications.

 CSV/Table Modification Guidelines